 Opioids are addictive, and you might now be struggling with long-term drug dependency.
-At William G. Kolodner, P.A., our Baltimore personal injury lawyers can help you fight to hold the responsible parties accountable.
+If you would like to explore your legal options, we’re here to help.
+Our Baltimore personal injury lawyers can help you fight to hold the responsible parties accountable.

 Opioids are powerful painkillers with significant addictive side effects.
 When used properly, opioids are an extremely beneficial method for managing short-term pain.